Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fresh pine imported from Denmark to Vietnam.
 (Photo: Lux Flowers)

-However, Ms. Mai said that the store only imports a modest number of “giant” pine trees, 5 to 7 meters high, because their high price is not suitable for the majority of customers.
-The most imported and sold type is the cut-branch tree (35 to 130 cm high), used to decorate tables or small rooms.
+However, Ms. Mai said that the store only imports a modest number of “giant” pine trees, 5 to 7 meters high, because their high price is not suitable for most customers.
+The most imported and sold type is the cut-branch tree (35-130 cm high), used to decorate tables or in small rooms.
 This type is popular with prices ranging from 1 to 6 million VND/branch. “ Currently, all imported pine trees have been sold out ,” Ms. Mai said.

-In particular, Ms. Mai affirmed that if it is an imported pine tree, there will definitely be documents proving its origin, which the store can provide almost immediately when requested by the customer. " Therefore, no matter where you buy it, customers should ask the store to prove the origin of each imported pine tree, so as not to be fooled when buying fake or counterfeit goods ," she advised.
+In particular, Ms. Mai affirmed that if it is an imported pine tree, there will definitely be documents proving its origin, which the store can provide almost immediately when the customer requests. " Therefore, no matter where you buy it, customers should ask the store to prove the origin of each imported pine tree, so as not to be fooled when buying fake or counterfeit goods ," she advised.

 However, Ms. Mai also advised on the most recognizable feature so that customers can distinguish imported pine from domestic pine, which is that imported pine trees have no roots, only trunks and branches.

 There are two types of imported pine: Nordmann Fir and Nobilis.
-Nordmann Fir has a straight trunk, even and very soft foliage.
+Nordmann Fir has a straight trunk, even foliage and is very soft.
 This is also a type of imported pine that is popular with many customers because in addition to being beautiful, it is not afraid of being scratched by sharp pine needles, so it is very safe for children.
-Nobilis pine has hard leaves, sparser foliage, but the trunk is also straight and beautiful.
+As for Nobilis pine, its leaves are hard, the foliage is sparser, but the trunk is also straight and beautiful.
 The foliage is covered with a layer of silver powder that is only found in Northern Europe.
 In addition, the common feature of these two imported pine lines is that they have a very strong natural fragrance, because the tree trunk has a large amount of essential oils.

 Air waybill documents of pine trees imported to Vietnam from Denmark.
 (Photo: NVCC)